This post may contain affiliate links. Please read our disclosure policy.

 All the delicious, tangy flavor of buffalo wings without the mess and calories.
-I’ve never been a huge fan of buffalo chicken wings, so this substitution was an easy one.
-But even all you wing fans out there will love these spicy little buffalo-sauce-covered cauliflower nuggets.
+I’ve never been a huge fan of buffalo chicken wings, so this substitution was a no-brainer.
+But even all you wing fans will love these spicy baked buffalo cauliflower bites.

-Tossed in your favorite homemade or store-bought buffalo sauce and dipped in creamy Blue Cheese or Ranch Dressing, this healthy buffalo cauliflower recipe is a crowd favorite and is always gone in minutes!
+Tossed in your favorite buffalo sauce and served with creamy blue cheese or ranch dressing, this easy buffalo cauliflower recipe is a (mostly) healthy, low-carb snack and guaranteed crowd favorite!

 - Cauliflower